 Just show up at a clinic, tell the nurse on duty you need a health certificate and you will usually be shown in to see a doctor almost immediately.

 I have never waited more than 15 minutes at any clinic I have gone to, and the whole medical exam takes 10 minutes or less.
 In other words, you should be out of there with health certificate in hand in less than 45 minutes.

 The Medical Exam For Your Health Certificate – The first time I got a medical certificate, I went to a local clinic around the corner from the school I was working at.
 The school called ahead and made an appointment for me, although I was told when I got there it was certainly not necessary.

 First things first — the nurse took my blood pressure and weighed me.
 Then she showed me into the doctor’s office who asked me “Are you sick?”
 I said “No”, as I wasn’t.

 He chatted for a couple of minutes, listened to my chest with a stethoscope, checked my arms and legs for needle marks (they don’t want drug addicts teaching their kids) then wrote out my certificate, handed it to a nurse, told me to pay 50 baht at the payment office and then collect my medical certificate.

 Total time spent?
 Twenty minutes.

-Medical Certificate in English or Thai? – The last clinic I went to asked me if I wanted the certificate in English or Thai.
+Medical Certificate in English or Thai? – The last clinic I went to was at a public hospital, and the doctor asked me if I wanted the certificate in English or Thai.
 You must get the certificate in Thai, or the Thai labor department won’t accept it for your work permit, but you can also get one in English if you like.

 They will normally charge you an extra 50 baht, but it is well worth it, just to have a medical certificate you can actually read.